-The law limits the total amount of such bonds to $15 billion and directs the Secretary of Transportation to allocate this amount among qualified facilities.
-The $15 billion in exempt facility bonds is not subject to state volume caps, the maximum amount of tax-exempt PABs that may be used in a state in a given year.
+SAFETEA-LU originally limited the total amount of such bonds to $15 billion.
+The 2021 Bipartisan Infrastructure Law increased the volume cap to $30 billion.
+The $30 billion in exempt facility bonds is not subject to state volume caps, the maximum amount of tax-exempt PABs that may be used in a state in a given year.

 PAB allocation is managed by the U.S. Department of Transportation Build America Bureau, which maintains information on allocations to date, applying for an allocations, and process.